 DC Bias

 Amplifier circuits can multiply small AC input signals because they receive DC voltage from other sources.
 Therefore, every analysis and planning of the amplifier circuit has two components, namely AC and DC.
 Through the superposition theory, the DC and AC level conditions can be separated.
 The DC level of a circuit determines the working point of the transistor.
-There are two main considerations in designing a DC bias circuit, first, The bias circuit must be capable of providing one that does not affect changes in device parameters and temperature.
-Second, the bias circuit must be able to isolate the electric current from the high-frequency input so that the high-frequency current does not flow into the bias circuit [18].
+There are two main considerations in designing a DC bias circuit, first, the bias circuit must be capable of providing one that does not affect changes in device parameters and temperature.
+Second, the bias circuit must be able to isolate the electric current from the high-frequency input so that the high-frequency current does not flow into the bias circuit [19].

 The bias circuit in this design used a voltage divider, the planned target bias is VCE = 3 V and the current Ic = 10 mA with a DC supply VCC = 12 V. The values β = 100 and VBE = 0.8 V are obtained from the datasheet for voltage divider calculation process.

-To determine the values of the 4 component resistors in the DC voltage divider bias circuit, we used equations (1) to (6).
+To determine the values of the 4 component resistors in the DC voltage divider bias circuit, we used (1) to (6).

 VE=0.1 × VCC (1)